-Graduate students in the College of Public Health developed a public health campaign for the Mason City’s North End neighborhood to combat negative perceptions in order to improve residents’ health and well-being.
+Graduate students in the course Growth Management in the School of Urban & Regional Planning completed a report outlining alternatives and best practices to inform future public art planning for the City of North Liberty.
 Read the final student report delivered to the local gov/community partner.
-Iowa Initiative for Sustainable Communities Contact Info University Faculty Contact Shelly Campo […]
+Iowa Initiative for Sustainable Communities Contact Info University Faculty […]

 For our project, we hoped to educate the public on the environmental and economical advantages of installing rain barrels in their homes.
 We aimed to do this by contacting employees from the City of Seaside in order to receive feedback and guidance for our project.
 We initially contacted Rick Riedl, Seaside’s Public Works Director and […]